arshadkazmi42/squash/README.md

 - **COMMAND**: This is your full command which needs to be given a name
 - **NAME_FOR_COMMAND**: This is the name which you want to assign to the command

+**Note**: You can wrap the command between `"COMMAND"` if the command contains any types of quotes or spaces

 #### Example

 ```